Samir70/gs-takeaway/lib/takeaway.md

 expect(terminal).to receive(:puts).with("[3] Saurian Brandy (2.60)").ordered

 # test 6 - whole shebang: a user is asked how many of chosen item
-# check that amount makes sense eg: is a positive number
+# also 6b - check that amount makes sense eg: is a positive number
 quarks = Takeaway.new("Quark's bar and grill")
 quarks_drinks = Menu.new("Drinks")
 quarks_drinks.add(MenuItem.new("Bajoran Ale", 1.50))